Quantum-Accelerators/quacc/docs/user/wflow_overview.md

 If you aren't sure which workflow engine to choose, check out the Pros and Cons lists below.

-Generally, we recommend either **Covalent** or **Parsl**, which have nearly identical syntax.
-If you're using an HPC cluster and can SSH into the login node without the need for multi-factor authentication each connection, then try Covalent.
-If automated SSH connections to the login node are not viable or relying on a centralized server isn't desirable, Parsl is likely the best option.
-Jobflow with FireWorks is best-suited if you are working at Lawrence Berkeley National Laboratory where it is already in active use.
+Generally, we recommend either **Covalent** or **Parsl**, which have nearly identical syntax:

+- If you're using an HPC cluster and can SSH into the login node without the need for multi-factor authentication each connection, then try Covalent.
+- If automated SSH connections to the login node are not viable or relying on a centralized server isn't desirable, Parsl is likely the best option.
+- Jobflow with FireWorks is best-suited if you are working at Lawrence Berkeley National Laboratory where it is already in active use.
+- Prefect support is currently experimental.

 ## Pros and Cons